lokeshh/gsoc2016/source/_posts/2016-06-14-categorical-index.markdown

 `Daru::DateTimeIndex` is to have indexing with dates.
 Its powerful means to analyze time series data.

-The new `Daru::CategoricalIndex` is to have data indexed sparsely populated index with each unique index value as category.
+The new `Daru::CategoricalIndex` is helpful with data indexed with sparsely populated index with each unique index value as category.

-Please visit [this link](http://nbviewer.jupyter.org/github/lokeshh/sciruby-notebooks/blob/cat_index/Data%20Analysis/Indexing%20in%20Vector.ipynb) before to get a basic understanding of how indexing works in Daru::Vector and [this link](nbviewer.jupyter.org/url/github.com/lokeshh/sciruby-notebooks/raw/cat_index/Data%20Analysis/Indexing%20in%20DataFrame.ipynb) for Daru::DataFrame.
+Please visit [this link](https://github.com/SciRuby/sciruby-notebooks/blob/master/Data%20Analysis/Categorical%20Data/Indexing%20in%20Vector.ipynb) before to get a basic understanding of how indexing works in Daru::Vector and [this link](https://github.com/SciRuby/sciruby-notebooks/blob/master/Data%20Analysis/Categorical%20Data/Indexing%20in%20DataFrame.ipynb) for Daru::DataFrame.

 ## Example

 Let's see an example.

-(Alternatively you can also see this example in iRuby notebook [here](http://nbviewer.jupyter.org/github/lokeshh/sciruby-notebooks/blob/cat_index/Data%20Analysis/%5BExample%5D%20Categorical%20Index.ipynb))
+(Alternatively you can also see this example in iRuby notebook [here](https://github.com/SciRuby/sciruby-notebooks/blob/master/Data%20Analysis/Categorical%20Data/examples/%5BExample%5D%20Categorical%20Index.ipynb))

 ```ruby
 require 'daru'